MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-walkthrough.md

 **Setting a breakpoint using the source window**

 1. It is also possible to set a breakpoint by clicking on any line of code.
-For example clicking on the right side of the std:array defintion line in the source window will set a breakpoint there.
+For example clicking on the right side of the std:array definition line in the source window will set a breakpoint there.

     ![Screen shot of source Window showing breakpoint set on wcscpy_s](images/ttd-time-travel-walkthrough-source-window-breakpoint.png)